Richajaishwal0/Secure-Authentication-System-using-digital-certificate/README.md

 <!-- screenshot: request submitted / pending status -->

 **Step 4 — Download Your Certificate**
 Once approved, the certificate appears under "My Certificates".
-You can view details or download the PEM file.
+You can view details, download the PEM file, or download a password-protected .p12 bundle ready to import into your system.

 <!-- screenshot: my certificates view -->